blacktavius/BLSuperHot/README.md

         Q: I closed the boxes and now everything is slow forever?
         A: Open your console with ` and write:  set WorldInfo TimeDilation 1.00

+        Q: One Shot for BLTPS doesn't work?
+        A: Yup!
+The mod wasn't intended for TPS to begin with so the scaling needs some work.
+Normal mode does work though.
 # Thanks
 Thanks to the people who helped me out with the mod when I was totally lost.
 * C0dycode: Understanding of command injector.